OutCrack/organized-home/README.md

 # organized-home
-Mobile app project for helping people to have an organised home
+Mobile app project for helping people (mostly myself) to have an organised home